abramowiczl/credit-schedule-calculator/README.md

 Script calculating schedule for credit with parameters provided in config.yml file.

-As a result it gives a table with credit schedule with diff between regular installments and installments with overpayment.
+As a result it gives a chart with credit schedule including overpayment.